Folate: Safety

 The risk of toxicity from folic acid is low because folate is a water-soluble vitamin and is regularly removed from the body through urine.
 One potential issue associated with high doses of folic acid is that it has a masking effect on the diagnosis of pernicious anaemia due to vitamin B12 deficiency, and may even precipitate or exacerbate neuropathy in vitamin B12-deficient individuals.
 This evidence justified development of a UL for folate.
 In general, ULs are set for vitamins and minerals when evidence is sufficient.
 The adult UL of 1,000 μg for folate (and lower for children) refers specifically to folic acid used as a supplement, as no health risks have been associated with high intake of folate from food sources.
 The EFSA reviewed the safety question and agreed with United States that the UL be set at 1,000 μg.
 The Japan National Institute of Health and Nutrition set the adult UL at 1,300 or 1,400 μg depending on age.

 Reviews of clinical trials that called for long-term consumption of folic acid in amounts exceeding the UL have raised concerns.
 Excessive amounts derived from supplements are more of a concern than that derived from natural food sources and the relative proportion to vitamin B12 may be a significant factor in adverse effects.
 One theory is that consumption of large amounts of folic acid leads to detectable amounts of unmetabolized folic acid circulating in blood because the enzyme dihydrofolate reductase that converts folic acid to the biologically active forms is rate limiting.
-Evidence of a negative health effect of folic acid in blood is not consistent, and folic acid has no known cofactor function that would increase the likelihood of a causal role for free FA in disease development.
-However, low vitamin B12 status in combination with high folic acid intake, in addition to the previously mentioned neuropathy risk, appeared to increase the risk of cognitive impairment in the elderly.
+Evidence of a negative health effect of folic acid in blood is not consistent, and folic acid has no known cofactor function that would increase the likelihood of a causal role for free folic acid in disease development.
 Long-term use of folic acid dietary supplements in excess of 1,000 μg/day has been linked to an increase in prostate cancer risk.